 Cut away the top corners adjacent to the fold so that the flat sheet resembles a dorsal fin.

 Measure 6 inches from the top of the fabric on the folded edge side.
 Mark it with an X. Measure 6 inches down from that X and place another X on the fabric.
 Cut a semicircle that measures 5 inches from the edge of the fabric.
 Use the center of the top and bottom X as a cutting guide.
 Cut through the center of the Xs.
 This is the head opening.

 Cut a piece of braided silk rope the same length as the head opening.
 Hot glue it around the opening.
-In the cape's center, add a decorative gold button or clasp.
+In the cape's center, add a decorative gold button, clasp or brooch.